aremu-smog/lister/README.md

 # Introduction
 Lister is an online listing platform built with Laravel as part my Laravel in 10projects series.
-It's project three
+It's project three.
+[Preview here](http://list-er.herokuapp.com/)

 ## Important lessons learnt
 Like I mentioned in the main project description, I had to go learn some other things that were not touched on by Brad traversy as per say I sabi book.
 Some of the things I learnt include